Alef5750/SpenderApp/README.md

 My (me- Alef Lewitt) personal focus was the frontend portion, in-particular the various FORMS, as well as the EXPENSES pages.

-Check it out for yourself here: https://spender-app-itc.herokuapp.com/
+Check it out for yourself here: https://spender-app-itc.herokuapp.com/ (make sure to adjust the veiwport for mobile-like-viewing)